 49. Lazy Waves

-One for the books is the drippy ombré—which features blonde hair with dark roots, in a messy, low-key wave—has been everyone’s go-to for the past half-decade when approaching the short platinum blonde hair with dark roots look.
+One for the books is the drippy ombré—which features blonde hair with dark roots, in a messy, low-key wave—which has been everyone’s go-to for the past half-decade when approaching the short platinum blonde hair with dark roots look.

 Cut hair to jaw length, and style with a flat iron to get that rich-girl kink in your lengths.
 Bend your curls in alternate directions to create this undone air-dried inspired style.